 |Comprehensive/Collision $500 (Inclusive of personal injury & property damage)

 Numerous factors can affect your insurance rates, including the city you reside in, the car you drive, and whether your vehicle is for personal or business use.
 As you shop for the best auto insurance rates, you must be keen on the unique factors that dictate the precise coverage you need.
 Here are five frequently asked questions about car insurance in Mississippi.

 What Is the Average Cost of Auto Insurance in Mississippi?

-The average cost of auto insurance coverage in Mississippi in 2022 is $1,607.
+The average cost of auto insurance coverage in Mississippi is $1,607.
 Insurance companies arrive at this figure by adding all car insurance premiums collected from all policies, including liability only and optional coverage like collision and comprehensive policies.
 They then divide the figure by the number of cars insured annually.

-Why Have Auto Insurance Rates Increased in 2022?
+Why Have Auto Insurance Rates Increased?

 With the current economic state, even the size of insurance claims has ballooned dramatically.
 Consequently, auto insurance companies must adjust their rates appropriately to protect themselves from significant losses that can cripple their business.
 Also, the number of accidents has increased.
-There has been a 16% increase in car accident fatalities in 2022 compared to 2020.
+There was a 16% increase in car accident fatalities in 2022 compared to 2020.

 Do I Need to Carry Proof of Insurance When Driving?

 Mississippi car insurance laws make it mandatory for drivers to have insurance coverage and carry proof of their policies that must meet a specified minimum.
 Driving without proof of insurance in Mississippi can attract misdemeanor charges, and a conviction is punishable by a fine not exceeding $1,000.
 Another possible penalty is the suspension of your driving privileges for up to 12 months.

 Why Does Age, Gender, and Credit Score Matter When Setting Auto Insurance Rates?